lucasananin/support-droid/README.md

 # support-droid

 Developed for the global game jam 2020, which has the theme  "repair".
 Take control of a robot who has to keep repairing a broken spaceship.
+Open the "Support Droid Project" using the Unity launcher or download the executables with the links below.

 Made with Unity 2018.4.16f1